 10. The movie added little details to the set and props to help tell the story.

 In the beginning, a photo of Madonna was seen in young Jenna's room.
 The same picture reappeared on Jenna's desk at the Poise office, except this time it's signed.
-Also, the Poise article Jenna read
+Also, the Poise article Jenna read in the beginning of the movie featured the exact apartment her adult self ended up owning.
+The color of Jenna's childhood dollhouse also matched her house with Matt in the ending.

 This story originally appeared on Townandcountry.ph.